 RONALD JAY COHEN is the founding partner of Cohen Dowd Quigley.
 From 1972 until June 1991, Ron was a trial lawyer at the Phoenix, Arizona law firm of Streich Lang where he became a senior litigation partner.
 Ron has practiced in all areas of complex commercial litigation and is one of the most respected litigators in the United States.
 Ron has served as a Faculty Member and Advocacy Demonstrator throughout the country, including at Emory University School of Law, Harvard Law School, Louisiana State University School of Law, Cardozo Law School and Arizona State University School of Law.
 He has taught and lectured in more than one hundred programs throughout the United States and Europe.

 Locally, Ron has been a Maricopa County Judge Pro Tem, led and taught dozens of Evidence and Trial Advocacy Programs and been a team member of the Judicial Performance Review.
 He was lead trial lawyer or co-lead trial lawyer in obtaining several of the largest plaintiff’s verdicts in the history of Arizona.
 In 2003, the Arizona State University of Law Student Center was named the Ronald Jay Cohen Student Center in his honor.
-Ron reduced his full-time practice of law in 2008 when he turned 60 years old.
+Ron reduced his full-time practice of law in 2008.

 Honorable Robert E. Keeton Award from the National Institute for Trial Advocacy